 Who Can Apply for Gate Economics Exam?

-There is no specified minimum pass percentage in the qualifying exam to apply for the GATE exam 2024. .
-For Economics You Must Have Under Graduation in a Related Subject of Economics.
+There is no specified minimum pass percentage in the qualifying exam to apply for the GATE exam 2026. .
+For Economics, You Must Have Under degree in a Related Subject of Economics.
 Following Degree Example Given Below

 - BA in Economics